Shumai: Serving

-In Huhhot, shaomai is commonly served as a staple food, especially for breakfast.
+In Hohhot, shaomai is commonly served as a staple food, especially for breakfast.
 It is considered a local specialty in regions around Huhhot.
-Steamed shaomai are served in steam tiers, and fried shaomai are served in dishes.
+Steamed shaomai are served in bamboo steamer tiers, and fried shaomai are served in dishes.

 Within the dim sum tradition of southern China, shaomai is one of the most standard dishes.
 It is generally served alongside har gow, another variety of steamed dumpling containing shrimp, cooked pork fat, bamboo shoots and scallions; collectively these are known as har gow-siu mai (蝦餃燒賣).

 In Guangzhou, siu mai (燒賣) and har gow (蝦餃), along with char siu bao (叉燒包), and egg tarts (蛋撻), are considered the classic dishes of Cantonese dim sum cuisine.
 They are collectively referred to as the "Four Heavenly Kings" of the cuisine. (四大天王 (sì dà tiān wáng)).

 In food stalls in Indonesia, siomai (or "siomay" in local dialect) are eaten together with steamed vegetables and tofu, and served with spicy peanut sauce.

 In Philippine food stalls and fast food restaurants, siomai is eaten with dip, toothpicks to facilitate handling, or with rice (using a spoon and fork).